 Today Saadi Shirazi’s Mausoleum is an eye-catching garden in 5.4 hectares consisting of different parts such as the entrance, Saadi tomb, Shourideye Shirazi tomb, flume, fish pool, Saadi library, and so on.

 We have prepared all the facilities for you to visit this lovely garden and the other tourist attractions of the city love and poetry, Shiraz.
-For more information you can click on this link.

 Characteristics of Saadi Shirazi Poems